pablogila/castep4dummies/README.md

 # CASTEP

+## Quick intro

 [CASTEP](http://www.castep.org/) is a [[DFT]] software.
 The developers work in [[SCARF]], so it is usually updated there.
 To use it in clusters like [[Atlas]] we have ask support via email.

-## Useful links
-- [CASTEP cell keywords and data blocks](https://www.tcm.phy.cam.ac.uk/castep/documentation/WebHelp/content/modules/castep/keywords/k_main_structure.htm)
-- [The CASTEP Pseudopotential Library](https://www.ccpnc.ac.uk/pspot-site/)

 CASTEP has two main ways of calculating the phonon frequencies/modes: **Density-Functional Perturbation Theory (DFPT)** and **Finite-Displacement (FD)**.
 There are different strategies depending on the problem:
 - Primitive cell FD at Γ point
 - Supercell FD for any Q (using traditional, like phonopy, or non-diagonal with Fourier interpolation schemes)
 - DFPT on MP grid of Q with Fourier interpolation to arbitrary fine set of Q

 CASTEP takes advantage of the space-group symmetries of the crystal to compute:
 - ONLY symmetry-independent elements of the dynamical matrix
 - Q-points needed in the 1st Brillouin zone for interpolation
 - Electronic k-points...

+## Useful links

+- [CASTEP cell keywords and data blocks](https://www.tcm.phy.cam.ac.uk/castep/documentation/WebHelp/content/modules/castep/keywords/k_main_structure.htm)
+- [The CASTEP Pseudopotential Library](https://www.ccpnc.ac.uk/pspot-site/)

+## Inputs

 Keywords that are GENERALLY reasonable:

 ``` castep
 grid_scale :   1.75
 fine_grid_scale :    4.0